razan-systems-architect/Razan-Nusairat-Reporting-and-Data-Analytics-Portfolio/01) public-health-eda-project-(childhood-malnutrition-mortality)/README.md

 # Childhood Malnutrition-Mortality Burden Project (Exploratory Data Analysis)

 ## Project Highlights
-• Initially a Predictive Modelling System (Prediction of Childhood Mortality Risk)
+• The project started as a Predictive Modelling System (Prediction of Childhood Mortality Risk)
 • Evolved into Exploratory Data Analysis based on available data and limitations.
-• Integrated data from WHO + UNICEF + World Bank datasets.
+• Data was sourced from WHO, UNICEF, and World Bank and integrated.
 • Developed into an evidence-based public health analysis integrated with an interactive Power BI reporting system.